chaseofthejungle/bash-networking-scripts/README.md

 # bash Networking Scripts

-*If in need of a lightweight Linux distro, consider [Xubuntu](https://xubuntu.org/tour/).
+*Note: If in need of a lightweight Linux distro, consider [Xubuntu](https://xubuntu.org/tour/).
 An online Fedora 33 [bash](https://www.gnu.org/software/bash/) emulator can also be found at [bellard.org/jslinux](https://bellard.org/jslinux/).*

 | Script | Purpose |
 | ---------- | ---------- |